z-bj/z-bj/README.md

 <br>

 If you’re still with me, then I’d love to hear from you and learn more about<br>what you’re working on.
 Drop me a line at hello@zakariabeji.com. <br><br>The more details about your project you include in your message,<br> the faster I willget back to you.
-You’ll hear back from me within 2–4 business days.<br> I look forward to hearing from you. ツ
+You’ll hear back from me within 2–4 business days.

- ⤷ *Whatever challenge your organization might face,<br>
+ ⤷ Whatever challenge your organization might face,<br>
 you don’t have to solve it alone.
 Let’s talk about<br>
-the app that can’t wait and **get started**.*<br>
+the app that can’t wait and **get started**.<br>ツ

 </details>